 1. That Wall May Be There for a Reason

-Older houses were segmented into many small rooms.
-One reason was to better control heating.
-Another reason was that milled lumber was not capable of spanning great distances.
+Older houses were segmented into many small rooms to better control heating or because milled lumber was not capable of spanning great distances.
 Old growth forests that produced massive beams were thinning out, yet the day of inexpensive laminated veneer lumber (LVL) had not yet arrived.

 Today, as homeowners think more about green-building and smart energy-saving tactics, few methods are as efficient as heating and cooling individual rooms rather than the whole house at once.